 The First National Bank Of Manhattan

-The First National Bank Of Manhattan in Kansas printed $74,500 dollars worth of national currency.
-A production number that low doesn’t save room for many survivors.
-Currency from this bank will be rare.
-This national bank opened in 1873 and stopped printing money in 1877, which equals a 5 year printing period.
-That is obviously a very short period of time.
-During its life, The First National Bank Of Manhattan issued 6 different types and denominations of national currency.
+The First National Bank Of Manhattan in Kansas printed $1,181,730 dollars worth of national currency.
+Over $1,000,000 face value is a lot of money.
+However, some types and denominations of currency from this bank could still be rare.
+This national bank opened in 1887 and stopped printing money in 1935, which equals a 49 year printing period.
+That is a fairly normal lifespan for a national bank.
+During its life, The First National Bank Of Manhattan issued 11 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
 For the record, The First National Bank Of Manhattan was located in Riley County.
-It was assigned charter number 2094.
+It was assigned charter number 3782.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com